DEF CON, annual computer hacking conference, canceled over coronavirus

 “I was optimistic that social distancing, sheltering, a robust medical response with widescale testing would make it safe to gather in early August.
 I no longer believe that,” he wrote.

+Certain events normally held at the conference, including some workshops and contests, will be held virtually instead, Mr. Moss added.

 Mr. Moss, also known by the hacker alias “The Dark Tangent,” founded DEF CON in 1993.
-Organizers estimated more than 30,000 people attended last year’s event.
+Organizers previously estimated that more than 30,000 people attended last year’s event, which was spread out across several casinos on the Las Vegas Strip and featured speakers including several members of Congress.

 Sign up for Daily Newsletters